9th Annual Data Center Summit

 The Road Ahead for Data Centers – Developing a Sustainable Data Center Industry

-Embracing Digitalization: Transforming the Traditional Data Centers into Cost-Effective and Profitable Data Centers
+Panel Discussion: Embracing Digitalization - Transforming the Traditional Data Centers into Cost-Effective and Profitable Data Centers

 - The changing perspectives: how data centers will change in the next few years